zonkyio/embedded-postgres-binaries/README.md

 **Supported platforms:** `Darwin`, `Windows`, `Linux`, `Alpine Linux`
 **Supported architectures:** `amd64`, `i386`, `arm32v6`, `arm32v7`, `arm64v8`, `ppc64le`

-Note that not all architectures are supported by all platforms, look here for an exhaustive list of all available artifacts: https://mvnrepository.com/artifact/io.zonky.test.postgres
+Note that not all architectures are supported by all platforms, you can find an exhaustive list of all available artifacts here: https://mvnrepository.com/artifact/io.zonky.test.postgres

-Since `PostgreSQL 10.0`, there are additional artifacts with `alpine-lite` suffix.
-These artifacts contain postgres binaries for Alpine Linux with disabled [ICU support](https://blog.2ndquadrant.com/icu-support-postgresql-10/) for further size reduction.

 ## Building from Source
 The project uses a [Gradle](http://gradle.org)-based build system.
 In the instructions